agschwender/pilbox/README.md

     * _bottom_: Crop from the bottom center
     * _bottom-right_: Crop from the bottom right
     * _face_: Identify faces and crop from the midpoint of their position(s)
-    * _x,y_: Custom position ratio, e.g. 0.0,0.75
+    * _x,y_: Custom center point position ratio, e.g. 0.0,0.75
   * _q_: The quality (1-100) used to save the image, only relevant to JPEGs.

+### Rotate Parameters

+  * _deg_: The desired rotation angle degrees
+  * _expand_: Expand the sizeto include the full rotated image
+  * _fmt_: The output format to save as, defaults to the source format
+    * _jpeg_: Save as JPEG
+    * _png_: Save as PNG
+    * _webp_: Save as WebP
+  * _q_: The quality (1-100) used to save the image, only relevant to JPEGs.

+### Security-related Parameters

   * _client_: The client name
   * _sig_: The signature

-The `url`, and either `w`, `h` or `rotate` parameters are required.
-If only one dimension is specified, the application will determine the other dimension using the aspect ratio.
-If `rotate` is provided along with other parameters, actual rotation will happen last (after all other operations). `mode` is optional and defaults to `crop`. `filter` is optional and defaults to `antialias`. `fmt` is optional and defaults to the source image format. `bg` is optional and defaults to `fff`. `pos` is optional and defaults to `center`. `q` is optional and defaults to `90`. `client` is required only if the `client_name` is defined within the configuration file.
+The `url` parameter is always required as it dictates the image that will be manipulated. `op` is optional and defaults to `resize`.
+It also supports a comma separated list of operations, where each operation is applied in the order that it appears in the list.
+Depending on the operation, additional parameters are required.
+All image manipulation requests accept `fmt` and `q`. `fmt` is optional and defaults to the source image format. `q` is optional and defaults to `90`.
+To ensure security, all requests also support, `client` and `sig`. `client` is required only if the `client_name` is defined within the configuration file.
 Likewise, `sig` is required only if the `client_key` is defined within the configuration file.
 See the [signing section](#signing) for details on how to generate the signature.

+For resizing, either the `w` or `h` parameter is required.
+If only one dimension is specified, the application will determine the other dimension using the aspect ratio. `mode` is optional and defaults to `crop`. `filter` is optional and defaults to `antialias`.  `bg` is optional and defaults to `fff`. `pos` is optional and defaults to `center`.

+For rotating, `deg` is required. `expand` is optional and defaults to `0` (disabled).
+It is recommended that this feature not be used as it typically does not produce high quality images.

 Note, all built-in defaults can be overridden by setting them in the configuration file.
 See the [configuration section](#configuration) for more details.

 Examples
 ========